About the College Academy of Tutoring Program (CAT)

 The CAT program has four specific goals:

-- Provide tutors to area students living in poverty.
+- Provide tutors to area students in Title 1 schools.

 - Provide teacher’s assistants in classrooms in Title 1 schools.